A Conservative Discontinuous Galerkin Algorithm for Particle Kinetics on Smooth Manifolds: Hamiltonian Formulations of the Collisionless Kinetic Equation on Manifolds

 \section{Hamiltonian Formulations of the Collisionless Kinetic Equation on Manifolds}

 Consider a $d$-dimensional Riemannian manifold with a local coordinate basis $\basis{i}$ and a corresponding dual basis $\dbasis{i}$.
 Let the covariant components of the metric tensor be $g_{ij} \equiv \basis{i}\cdot\basis{j}$.
 In general, these components will depend on the position on the manifold, $x^k$.
 We restrict our attention to regions of smooth manifolds away from coordinate singularities so that $g_{ij}$ is non-degenerate, and thus the contravariant metric components $g^{ij}$ are finite everywhere in the domain and the metric determinant is non-zero.
+The contravariant metric components, $g^{ij}$, are defined as the components of the inverse metric, satisfying $g^{ij} g_{jk} = \delta\indices{^i_k}$.
 With these geometric assumptions in place, we can formulate the kinetic theory on such a manifold by first considering free-streaming (collisionless) motion.
 To do this, we define a Hamiltonian

 where $\mvec{p}$ is the particle momentum.
 We will assume from here on the particle mass is $m=1$.
 The goal is to derive the kinetic equation that describes the distribution function of particles in the absence of collisions, adding collisional terms later.
 We will construct two Hamiltonian formalisms: canonical and non-canonical.
 The resulting formalism depends on the choice of momentum space coordinates.